mcSamuelDataSci/CACommunityBurden/myCBD/About.md

 ### The CCB is a work in progress

 The CCB is intended to be an evolving tool-set developing new content and functionality in response to the needs of public health practitioners.
 Examples of upcoming development enhancements:

+* Inclusion of trends and disparities for all measures stratified by race/ethnicity
 * Hospital discharge and emergency department data
 * Cost (charges) data based on hospital discharge
 * Life expectancy estimates at the census tract, community, and county levels